 Tales from the road

-6 day walks in the Spanish Pyrenees to lace up your boots for
+The 6 best day hikes in the Spanish Pyrenees to lace up your boots for

-Pura Aventura co-founder and guide Diego Martín shares his favourite day hikes in the Pyrenees, blending glorious nature with enriching culture on walks to suit all abilities.
+Pura Aventura co-founder and guide Diego Martín shares his favourite day hikes in the Pyrenees, blending the best natural wonders with enriching culture on walks to suit all abilities.

 So grab a Basque cider (or perhaps an English one if you’ve run out), lace up your boots and join us on a sweeping traverse of the Pyrenees, following the scent of fresh grilled fish and warm Mediterranean breezes all the way to the Catalan coast.